mabearnews/snowproblem/README.md

 Compile the __Entire__ Sass and Coffee with the command `./scripts/watch.sh`

 ## Install
-To install the theme zip the container and upload it to a Wordpress under install new theme.
+To install the theme follow the following commands.

+cd scripts
+./make_production.sh

+Do __NOT__ zip the entire folder as you will include nonessential files.
+Especially do not if you are on a computer which has the sass cache and the .git folders which will add another 8mb to the file size.